-- 4.3 Private companies are not required to hold an annual general meeting ("AGM") of shareholders unless obliged to do so under their Articles.
+- 4.3 Private companies are not required to hold an annual general meeting ("AGM") of shareholders unless obliged to do so under the Articles.
 The AGM will usually involve considering matters such as receiving the report and accounts, appointing auditors and declaring a dividend. - 4.4 General meetings (which are not AGMs) are usually called by the directors, or by the company secretary acting on their authority.
 Shareholders representing at least 5% of such of the voting shares of the company have the power to require directors to call a general meeting (if the directors fail to do so then the shareholders have the power to call one directly).
-Rather than holding a general meeting, private companies now generally use the "written resolution" procedure set out in the CA 2006 to pass decisions. - 4.5 A general meeting of a private company must be called with at least 14 clear days' notice (the company's Articles may stipulate a longer period), or on shorter notice if the requisite number of shareholders consent to that short notice. - 4.6 Under the CA 2006, the quorum for a general meeting is two shareholders present in person or by a representative (single member companies require only one).
+Rather than holding a general meeting, private companies can alternatively use the "written resolution" procedure set out in the CA 2006. - 4.5 A general meeting of a private company must be called with at least 14 clear days' notice (the Articles may stipulate a longer period). - 4.6 Under the CA 2006, the quorum for a general meeting is two shareholders present in person or by a representative (single member companies require only one).
 However, the Articles can require a higher quorum. - 4.7 Voting can be conducted on a show of hands, where each shareholder typically has one vote.
 On a show of hands, an ordinary resolution is passed by simple majority of the votes cast by those entitled to vote.
 A special resolution is passed by a majority of no less than 75% of the votes cast by those entitled to vote.